 What is hospice?

 Hospice cares for patients with terminal illness, generally those who have a prognosis of less than six months if their disease runs its normal course.
 Hospice focuses on quality of life, comfort care and symptom management.
-At Halcyon at Colorado VNA we do all that – with an special emphasis on patient-centered care.
+At Colorado VNA we do all that – with an special emphasis on patient-centered care.

 Where is hospice?

-Halcyon at Colorado VNA believe hospice is not a place, but a patient-centered approach to care.
+Colorado VNA believe hospice is not a place, but a patient-centered approach to care.
 Hospice care is provided wherever the patient lives.

 Who pays for hospice?